 The RAD exams are run by the Royal Academy of Dance (RAD) and the examiner is sent out by the RAD.

 Due to the level of accuracy required and the volume of syllabus to cover, we ask pupils to undertake 2 ballet classes a week if they would like to take the full exam.
-Up to and including year 4 this extra class is only required in the term leading up to their exam however, from year 5 upwards we ask the pupils to attend weekly Masters classes which focus on further strengthening their technique.
-For more information regarding Masters classes please see the 'Masters Classes' page.
+We advise that students take assessments up to and including Year 4.
+From year 5 upwards we ask the pupils to attend weekly Masters classes which focus on further strengthening their technique.
+Students in Year 5 upwards will be working towards their Grade 3.
+For more information regarding Masters classes please see the 'Masters Classes' page: http://www.sheilapricedance.co.uk/masters-classes

 The higher exams earn valuable NVQ and UCAS points equivalents.